Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 is started and B=0 is immediately returned; the query processing will continue in background.
 TCP_DNS_S must be invoked in order to know when the query has finished, and to get the result.

+The implementation can use the _"TCPIP_DNS_Q is a blocking operation"_ feature flag to announce that this routine may query DNS servers and that in this case it won't return to the caller until such process is completed or fails (thus never returning the "a query to a DNS server is in progress" state).
+Client applications may use this flag to be aware that the routine may take a long time to return.

 In the first two cases, the result must be cached so that a later call to [TCPIP_DNS_S](#432-tcpip_dns_s-obtains-the-host-name-resolution-process-state-and-result) will return it as well.
 That way, client applications may ignore the fact that some names will